 – feed this tablespoon of starter with flour and water like below

-It is always a good idea to refresh you starter before using in a recipe.
+It is always a good idea to refresh you starter before using it in a recipe.
 Depending on how long it has been in the refrigerator(neglected), you may want to consider feeding it once or twice.
 This way you can make sure the starter is super active and in it’s best form to be used in a recipe.
 A fed healthy starter is fast in action and hence you will have a decent bulk and proof in relatively shorter time.
-Also a healthy fed starter yield products with less sour flavor.
+Also a healthy, fed starter yield products with less sour flavor.

 When to feed the starter for a recipe ?